rohandhamapurkar/stock-simulator/README.md

 - Order matching engine based on price compatibility
 - Real-time price updates when trades execute
 - Binary Search Tree (BST) implementation for efficient order book management
+- Web-based UI for visualizing stock prices and order book in real-time
+- WebSocket-based communication for live updates

 The simulator runs indefinitely, continuously matching buy and sell orders and updating the Last Traded Price (LTP) when matches occur, providing a simplified view of how price discovery works in financial markets.